delfick/credo/README.rst

     Display the username, account alias and account id of the amazon credentials you currently have in your environment.

+credo remote
+    Allows you to edit the remote for some repository.
+All commands will add changes as they are made and will try to synchronise with any remote that is set.

+    Note that this functionality is very rudimentary atm.

+    Versioning without a remote
+        Makes it a git repository without adding any remote

+    No versioning at all
+        Removes any .git folder in that repository

+    Versioning with some remote
+        If not already versioned, makes it a git folder, and makes sure we have the remote set as specified.

 It also does:

 * Stores your credentials so that you have repositories of users in particular